Quadratic voting: Taiwan

-Taiwan has had 2 applications of quadratic voting so far.
-The first event was hosted by RadicalxChange in Taipei, where quadratic voting was used to vote in the Taiwanese presidential Hackathon.
+The first use of quadratic voting in Taiwan was hosted by RadicalxChange in Taipei, where quadratic voting was used to vote in the Taiwanese presidential Hackathon.
 The Hackathon projects revolved around 'Cooperative Plurality' – the concept of discovering the richness of diversity that is repressed through human cooperation.
 Judges were given 99 points with 1 vote costing 1 point and 2 votes costing 4 points and so on.
 This stopped the follow-up effect and group influenced decision that happened with judges in previous years.
 This event was considered a successful application of quadratic voting.

-Another application is Taiwan's government-run e-democracy platform Join.
-This platform utilizes the quadratic voting system to encourage public participation in budget matters.
-Citizens having 99 points to assign to their preferred policies using the standard quadratic voting model.
-With over 4 million active participants, anyone can start an e-petition for a certain policy.
-When it surpasses 5,000 signatures, corresponding government sectors will address the questioned issue by holding a collaborative meeting.
-So far, Taiwan has held 40 collaborative meetings spanning topics of tax filing, medical resource distribution, or environmental maintenance in national parks.

 Germany

 In Leipzig, Germany, Volt Germany – a pan-European party – held its second party congress and used quadratic voting to determine the most valued topics in their party manifesto among its members.
 Partner with Deora, Leapdao, a technology start-up company, launched its quadratic voting software consisting of a "burner wallet".
 Since there was limited time and it was a closed environment, the "burner wallet" with a QR code acted as a private key that allowed congress to access their pre-funded wallet and a list of all the proposals on the voting platform.
 The event was considered a success because it successfully generated a priority list that ranked the importance of the topics.

 Quadratic voting also allowed researchers to analyze voter distributions.
 For example, the topic of Education showed especially high or emotional value to voters with the majority deciding to cast 4 or 9 voice-credits (2 or 3 votes) and a minority casting 25-49 voice-credits (5-7 votes).
 On the other hand, the topic of Renewed Economy showed a more typical distribution with a majority of voters either not vote or max out at 9 voice-credits (3 votes).
 This indicates that there are less emotionally invested voters on this proposal as many of them didn't even spend tokens to vote on it.